-The directors have prepared the financial statements on a going concern basis notwithstanding uncertainties caused by the current national economic issues, and COVID-19 virus.
+The directors have prepared the financial statements on a going concern basis notwithstanding uncertainties caused by the current national economic issues, and other issues faced by the education sector.
 The directors have prepared cashflow forecasts for a period beyond 12 months from the date of approval of these financial statements which indicate that taking into account reasonably possible downturns, the College will have sufficient funds through its operating cashflows and cash reserves to meet its liabilities as they fall due for that period.